 WHO GETS A HEALTH PLAN?

-- Part-time graduate students are NOT billed for this benefit due to their enrolment status and therefore, must OPT-IN to the health and dental plan through our insurance broker, StudentCare.
+• Part-time graduate students, Non-Residential graduate students (Professional Education), and Leave of Absence graduate students are NOT billed for this benefit due to their enrolment status and therefore, have the option of purchasing the heath & dental plan directly through Studentcare.

 Learn more about your plan here: